 They used this opportunity to work through issues, which saved their relationship, and Sam felt empowered to find emotional stability.

-Later, she discovered Warrior Care Network®.
+Later, Sam discovered Warrior Care Network®.
 This WWP program connects wounded veterans and their families with world-class mental health care through four partner academic medical centers.

-Through two-to three-week intensive outpatient programs, Warrior Care Network provides care tailored to each veteran and family member.
+Through two-week intensive outpatient programs, Warrior Care Network provides care tailored to each veteran and family member.
 The programs integrate behavioral health care, rehabilitative medicine, wellness, nutrition, mindfulness training, and family support.
-Sam participated with the Warrior Care Network in Atlanta at Emory Healthcare
+Sam participated with the Warrior Care Network program in Atlanta, at Emory Healthcare.

 “I jumped right in — I was ready to rip the Band-Aid off.
 It was like my Pop telling me what I needed to hear.
 So, even though I admitted I wasn’t sure I wanted to be there, I opened up.
 As you tell your story, more parts come back.
 It puts you in an uncomfortable spot, and you have to be willing to feel uncomfortable to get to where you want to be.
 I was shocked that I was able to do it.”

-Project Odyssey and Warrior Care Network set Sam on the right path to protecting the relationships that matter most to her.
+The WWP programs Sam participated in set her on the right path to protecting the relationships that matter most to her.
 “I started to communicate better at Project Odyssey, and being at Emory for two weeks helped me be more understanding of what my partner Onishka goes through when dealing with me.
 Both programs really helped our relationship.”

 Sam describes herself as “calmer and more problem-solving” now.
-She stays in touch with her godson, who is now 23, and she has a new grandson through her partner’s family who brightens her life.
+She stays in touch with her godson, who is now 23, and she has a new grandson who brightens her life.

 “I know I have PTSD, but I also know that I have a support system like Wounded Warrior Project, my partner Onishka, our kids, and grandkids,” Sam said.
 “When I sit back and think about the things I’ve been through, I think, ‘What can I do to help somebody else get to where I am?’”

 Sam’s down-to-earth character makes her accessible to other veterans who can relate to her journey.
-WWP has provided opportunities for Sam to tell her story through connection events, media interviews, and video gaming via Twitch and Discord.
-She has been playing video games since childhood and lately has been active in WWP-organized gaming activities like Monday Night Mayhem, Call of Duty® tournaments, and Women Warrior Wednesdays.
+WWP has provided opportunities for Sam to tell her story through connection events, media interviews, and video gaming via Twitch.

 Sam values her family and friends and recognizes how far she has come since reentering civilian life.
 “Everybody used to say to me, ‘You were so loving, and then you just got angry.’
 Now I’m loving with a big heart again.”